tensorflow/community/governance/api-reviews.md

 TensorFlow supports a range of Python versions, and changes need to be compatible with all of them.
-This means that language features not available in TensorFlow's minimum supported version cannot be used.
+This means that language features not available in any of TensorFlow's supported version cannot be used.

 We regularly reconsider the range of supported versions based on the number of affected users (estimated via pip downloads by Python version), and the default